Iliad: Date and textual history

 The poem dates to the archaic period of Classical antiquity.
 Scholarly consensus mostly places it in the late 8th century BC, although some favour a 7th-century date.
 In any case, the terminus ante quem for the dating of the Iliad is 630 BC, as evidenced by reflection in art and literature.

 Herodotus, having consulted the Oracle at Dodona, placed Homer and Hesiod at approximately 400 years before his own time, which would place them at c.
 850 BC.

 The historical backdrop of the poem is the time of the Late Bronze Age collapse, in the early 12th century BC.
 Homer is thus separated from his subject matter by about 400 years, the period known as the Greek Dark Ages.
 Intense scholarly debate has surrounded the question of which portions of the poem preserve genuine traditions from the Mycenaean period.
 The Catalogue of Ships in particular has the striking feature that its geography does not portray Greece in the Iron Age, the time of Homer, but as it was before the Dorian invasion.

 The title Ἰλιάς (Ilias; gen. Ἰλιάδος, Iliados) is an ellipsis of "ἡ ποίησις Ἰλιάς, he poíesis Iliás", meaning "the Ilian (Trojan) poem". Ἰλιάς (of Ilion/Troy) is the specifically feminine adjective form from Ἴλιον (Ilion/Troy).
 The masculine adjective form would be Ἰλιακός or Ἴλιος.
 It is used by Herodotus.

+In May 2026, an Egyptian mummy from around 400 CE was found with a fragment of the Iliad placed inside.
+Such texts were not uncommon in the Greco-Roman period, but had not previously been found in funerary contexts.

-Venetus A, copied in the 10th century AD, is the oldest fully extant manuscript of the Iliad.
-It contains the text of the Iliad as well as annotations, glosses, and commentaries, the "A scholia".
-Venetus A may be the work of Aristophanes of Byzantium of the Library of Alexandria.
-This is the oldest existing manuscript of Homer's Iliad, and is regarded as the best text of the Iliad.
-(Biblioteca Marciana in Venice as Codex Marcianus Graecus 454, now 822).
+The earliest complete textual witness to the Iliad is Venetus A (Venetus Graec.
+822; formerly Marc. graec.
+454), a Byzantine manuscript copied in the 10th century AD.
+It contains the text of the Iliad annotated with glosses, as well as the "A scholia", critical and explanatory notes mainly excerpted from now-lost works of the grammarians Aristonicus, Didymus, Herodian and Nicanor.
+An important witness for Hellenistic Homeric scholarship, the manuscript supplies many ancient readings not surviving elsewhere, and editors consider it of critical importance for the restoration of the Iliads text.

-The first edition of the Iliad, editio princeps, was edited by Demetrius Chalcocondyles and published by Bernardus Nerlius and Demetrius Damilas in Florence in 1489.
+The first edition of the Iliad, editio princeps, was edited by Demetrios Chalkokondyles and published by Bernardus Nerlius and Demetrius Damilas in Florence in 1489.